mtoohey31/tabular-types/README.md

 ## `sorry`s

-As mentioned in the paper, there are currently three places that require additional work:
+There are currently three places that require additional work:

 1. We haven't yet proven normalization for the small step rules for the target types (`TabularTypes.«F⊗⊕ω».MultiSmallStep.normalization`), as this is difficult to mechanize, but we believe it should hold since the type level language is not particularly complex.
 2. One substitution lemma (`TabularTypes.«F⊗⊕ω».SmallStep.TypeVar_subst_in`) needed to prove that the small step equivalence closure property is implied by stratified type equivalence is defined with a mutual recursion block which we have not yet been able to show is decreasing in Lean.
 Instead, we provide a pen-and-paper proof in the appendix of the paper.